-All eight large, well appointed Mulati tents are kept cool by their thatched roofs and situated under a canopy of albida thorns, surrounded by lawns with stunning river views.
+All nine, well appointed Mulati tents are kept cool by their thatched roofs and situated under a canopy of albida thorns, surrounded by lawns with stunning river views.
 They have recently been upgraded and offer superb accommodation.
 The open-air en-suite bathrooms mean guests can shower both under the stars and in the early morning sunshine.
 Game including elephant, lion, hippo and buffalo – amongst many others – can sometimes all be viewed from your tent!

 The rooms share a very comfortable and stylish lounge complete with a dining area (although you can take your meals either at camp or in the suite), a bar, your own camp fire and a refreshing plunge pool.
 The design is eclectic - much in the same style as Chongwe River House, the walls are organic and flowing without a single straight line in sight.
 The overall effect is one of stylish relaxation.

-In 2008, Chongwe opened the supremely luxurious Cassia suite, designed along the same lines as the Albida, with a private living area and plunge pool.
+Finally, there is the supremely luxurious Cassia suite, designed along the same lines as the Albida, with a private living area and plunge pool.
 The Cassia has been specifically designed for honeymoon couples, a perfect private and intimate hideaway.

 Activities offered at Chongwe are varied, from day and night 4WD game drives in open vehicles, walking safaris with your guide and an armed parks scout, to river activities including canoeing and gentler trips in the larger motor boats.
 You could also choose to take a full day drive into the park if you wish - Chongwe is situated just outside the park boundary in the Game Management area but still in a very game rich area.
-Or you can try your hand at fishing, on a 'catch and release' basis - tiger fish are a speciality and the guides at Chongwe are all expert fishermen.
+Or you can try your hand at fishing, on a 'catch and release' basis - tiger fish are a specialty and the guides at Chongwe are all expert fishermen.

 In addition, the camp also has two-tented suites which are luxuriously self-contained; one which sleeps two and the other which sleeps four guests in two spacious, octagonal bedrooms set on either side of a private dining room and lounge area with its own bar fridge, plunge pool and fire pit.
-It is ideal for families or friends traveling together.
+It is ideal for families or friends travelling together.